RDS Arena

 RDS Arena is a multi-purpose sports stadium, owned by the Royal Dublin Society (RDS) and located in the Dublin suburb of Ballsbridge, Ireland.

 The arena was developed to host equestrian events, primarily the annual Dublin Horse Show, which was first held there in 1881.
 The site had been acquired in 1879 by the RDS.
 The primary tenants of the RDS Arena are Leinster Rugby who compete in the United Rugby Championship and Champions Cup.
 The arena has also hosted soccer and wrestling events and concerts.
-It has a capacity of 18,500, 16,500 of which is seated, but has an over 40,000 capacity for concerts.
+The capacity of the venue is 18,500 — 16,500 of which is seated — but it can accommodate over 40,000 for concerts.

 The demountable north and south stands are removed for equestrian events, with only the Grandstand and Anglesea Stand permanent.
 The Anglesea Stand was completed in 1927.

 History

 The grandstand was rebuilt in 2006 for the 2006–07 rugby season, to replace the old wooden stand when Leinster first became permanent tenants.
+Prior to this the RDS could accommodate 13,500 fans for Leinster Heineken cup fixtures.
 A roof was added during 2008–09.
-There are plans to redevelop the arena, replacing the Anglesea Stand with another new permanent stand, which would incorporate the only terraced area of the stadium.
+Starting in 2011 there were plans to redevelop the arena, replacing the Anglesea Stand with another new permanent stand, which would incorporate the only terraced area of the stadium.

 In July 2014, it was announced by the RDS and Leinster Rugby that a design competition was being held to develop the arena into a 25,000 capacity world class stadium, with work expected to commence on the redevelopment in April 2016.
-The selling of naming rights to the arena will be a key component in funding the project, with a budget of at least €20,000,000 being proposed.
+The selling of naming rights to the arena was thought to be a key component in funding the project, with a budget of at least €20,000,000 being proposed.
 A consortium of architect firms, Dublin-based Newenham Mulligan Architects and London-based Grimshaw Architects, won the international design competition for the multimillion-euro redevelopment of the RDS Arena.
+However, the original planning permission granted in 2018, lapsed and a new application filed.